 To keep things focused, common connector patterns are omitted, including:

-- Data type filtering (dataTypes)
+- Data type filtering (dataTypes property)

-- Connector state management (etag)
+- Connector state management and monitoring

 These omissions are intentional: the goal is to illustrate how the data connector is wired, not provide a drop-in security module.
 See the AATPDataConnector resource reference for all available configuration options.